Were You Wrongfully Terminated in Southern California?

 We have recovered millions of dollars and vindicated the rights of many wrongfully terminated clients, as the following representative examples illustrate:

-Contact a wrongful termination attorney at Andrea Cook & Associates to learn more about how our firm may be able to help you through your wrongful discharge case.
+Contact our Long Beach wrongful termination attorney to learn more about how our firm may be able to help you through your wrongful discharge case.
 We are sensitive to the needs of terminated employees and are dedicated to aggressively advocating for your legal and civil rights.